 RoboCop 2

 No… no.. dear God, no!
 THEY MADE MORE!
-The same team that was behind the stinkfest Darkman has to be behind this game as well.
+The same team that was behind Darkman has to be behind this game as well.
 It simply reeks of them.
 Now I thought the fact that Darkman existed was bad enough, but now we find out they were allowed to make MORE games!?
 Do you remember at the end of Evil Dead, when Ash has just killed everyone and survived the Deadites, only to turn around and see the camera springing at him through the door?
 That look of horror on his face?
 That’s how I’m feeling right now.

 RoboCop 2, the movie, is all about the bionic officer taking down a powerful cartel of drug dealers.
 RoboCop 2, the game, is all about pastel colors, poor control, and a constant stream of the same objectives in outlandish levels.
 In other words, it’s just like Darkman.